lucasjoliveau/doc/es/developer/reference/backend/data.md

 ## Shortcuts

-Because some important structural models of Odoo are complex and involved, data files provide shorter alternatives to defining them using record tags:
+Because some important structural models of Konvergo ERP are complex and involved, data files provide shorter alternatives to defining them using record tags:

 ### `menuitem`